Back to Blog

 I hate cloud dependencies.
 I especially hate when companies like Chamberlain (LiftMaster) lock down their hardware with "Security+ 2.0" encryption to force you into their MyQ cloud ecosystem.

-If you have a yellow learn button on your opener, you know the pain.
-You can't just use a simple relay to short the terminals anymore.
+If you have a yellow learn button on your garage door opener, you know the pain.
+You can't just use a simple dry contact relay to short the terminals anymore.
 The motor expects an encrypted signal.
 If it doesn't get it, it ignores you.

-People are buying expensive adapters or flashing custom ESP boards to get around this.
+People are buying expensive adapters or flashing custom ESP boards to try and emulate the protocol.
 I went a different route.
-I realized I didn't need to crack the encryption.
-I just needed to trick the device that already speaks it.
+I realized I didn't need to crack the encryption; I just needed to leverage a device that already speaks it.

-The opener trusts its own wall buttons.
-So I bought the cheapest one they make: the LiftMaster 883LMW.
-It's a simple doorbell-style button that costs about $12.
+The opener intrinsically trusts its own wired wall buttons.
+So, I bought the cheapest one they make: the LiftMaster 883LMW.
+It's a simple, doorbell-style button that costs about $12.

-Since this button is officially supported, it handles all the rolling code encryption natively.
-My plan was simple: use a smart relay to "press" this dumb button.
+Since this button is officially supported, it handles all the rolling code encryption natively on its own circuit board.
+My plan was simple: use a smart Z-Wave relay to "press" this dumb button for me.

 • LiftMaster 883LMW: The sacrificial button.

-• Zooz ZEN17 800LR: This is the brain.
-It's a Z-Wave relay with two inputs and two outputs.
-It's rock solid and doesn't clutter my Wi-Fi.
+• Zooz ZEN17 800LR: The brain of the operation.
+This is a rock-solid Z-Wave relay with two inputs and two outputs that keeps traffic off my Wi-Fi network.

-• Soldering Iron & 14ga Wire: To make the physical connection.
+• Soldering Iron & Solder: To make the physical connection.

-1. I cracked open the 883LMW casing to expose the PCB.
+I cracked open the 883LMW casing to expose the PCB.
 It's a very simple board.
-I located the two solder points for the actual tactile button.
+I located the two solder points on the back of the physical tactile button.

 The Wiring

-I mounted the ZEN17 centrally and used a single Ethernet cable to run signals to both my garage doors.
-Since Ethernet has 8 internal wires, it's perfect for this.
-I used one pair for the modified button and another pair for the magnetic contact sensors I mounted on the door rails.
+I mounted the ZEN17 centrally and used the ethernet runs to route signals to my garage doors.
+(I used another pair of wires in that same cable sheath for the magnetic contact sensors mounted on the door rails so Home Assistant knows the door's actual state).

 Why This Wins

-1. It's Cheap: The button was $12.
-I already had the ZEN17 handling my other door, so this cost almost nothing to add.
+1. It's Cheap: The native LiftMaster button was $12.
+Since I already had the ZEN17 handling my other door, this cost almost nothing to add.

-2. It's Local: The ZEN17 talks Z-Wave to Home Assistant.
-No Wi-Fi, no cloud, no API that Chamberlain can shut down next week.
+2. It's 100% Local: The ZEN17 talks Z-Wave directly to Home Assistant.
+There is no Wi-Fi, no cloud dependency, and no third-party API that Chamberlain can shut down next week.

-3. It's Reliable: Because I'm using an official LiftMaster button to generate the signal, the motor never rejects the command.
+3. It's Reliable: Because I'm using an official, unmodified LiftMaster chip to generate the cryptographic signal, the motor never rejects the command.

-Now, when I tap "Open" in Home Assistant, the ZEN17 closes the relay for one second, the 883LMW thinks a human pressed it, and the door opens.
+Now, when I tap "Open" in Home Assistant, the ZEN17 closes the relay for one second, the 883LMW thinks I pressed it, and the door opens.
+All local, all the time.